anoma/nspec/docs/arch/system/state/resource_machine/data_structures/transaction/transaction.juvix.md

 |`actions`|`Set Action`|A set of actions that comprise the transaction|
 |`deltaProof`|`DeltaProvingSystem.Proof`|Balance proof.
 It makes sure that `transactionDelta` is correctly derived from the actions' deltas and commits to the expected publicly known value, called a _balancing value_.
 There is just one delta proof per transaction|
 |`delta_vk`| `DeltaProvingSystem.VerifyingKey`|Used to verify the delta proof.
 Might be optional in case the key is computable from other components|
+|`expectedBalance`| Balanced transactions have delta pre-image 0 for all involved kinds, for unbalanced transactions `expectedBalance` is a non-zero value.

 ## Interface